perses/website/docs/index.md

 {{ feature(
     title="percli",
-    description="Perses comes with a native CLI, `percli`, that can be used to perform many kind of actions in CI/CD pipelines.", media="assets/images/home/percli.png",
+    description="Perses comes with a native CLI, `percli`, which can be used to perform many kinds of actions in CI/CD pipelines.", media="assets/images/home/percli.png",
     learn_more="perses/docs/cli.md",
 ) }}